-Andalucía has eight provinces and it turns out that 30% of all transactions in the 2022 occurred in just one province, Málaga, which really means the Costa del Sol.
+Andalucía has eight provinces and it turns out that 28.8% of all transactions in 2023 so far have been in just one province, Málaga, which really means the Costa del Sol.
 And when you drill down to the municipal level it gets even more unbalanced.
-Although there are 208 municipalities in Málaga province, just four (Málaga, Marbella, Estepona & Benahavís) accounted for 46.7% of all transactions in 2022.
-And of the 42,206 property transactions that occurred in

-Málaga province in 2022, 16,818 were by foreign buyers, that's a 40% market share.
+Although there are 208 municipalities in Málaga province, just four (Málaga, Marbella, Estepona & Benahavís) accounted for 42% of all transactions in the year so far.
+And of those 18,857 property transactions in Málaga province 7,276 were by foreign buyers, that's a 38.5% market share.

-The dominance of just one province is even more extreme in Cataluña with 63% of all 2022 purchases in the autonomous region occurring in just one province, Barcelona.
-And looking at the Comunidad Valenciana, 73% of all foreign buyers in this region bought in just one province: Alicante.
+The dominance of just one province is even more extreme in Cataluña with 63% of all 2023 purchases in the autonomous region occurring in just one province, Barcelona.
+And looking at the Comunidad Valenciana, 71.7% of all 2023 foreign buyers in this region bought in just one province: Alicante.
 (Source: MITMA)